JaydenPearlM/JaydenPearlM/README.md

 I'm also experienced in building intelligent apps using AI and Machine Learning.

 ---

-### 🧰 My Day-to-Day
-- ✨ Always learning something new
-- 📡 Working on a number of side projects
-- 🧩 Passionate about solving real-world problems with code

----

 ### 🧱 Tech Stack

 #### 💻 Full Stack Development